ansys/scade-design-rules/doc/source/rules/annotations/ann_notes_for_basic_interface_types.rst

 All basic types used inside an operator interface shall have an annotation with the SI-Units, resolution, etc.
 NamedTypes are checked recursively.

 parameters:

-* '-t': Name of the annotation note type (e.g.: '-t SDD_TopLevel')
+* '-t': Name of the annotation note type
 * '--public ': Public interfaces only (e.g.: '-t SDD_TopLevel --public')

 .. end_description